What Is Payment for Order Flow (PFOF)?

 The options market also tends to be more lucrative for the brokerage firm and market maker.
 That’s because options contracts trading is more illiquid, resulting in chunkier spreads for the market maker.

-Criticism of Payment For Order Flow
+Criticism of Payment for Order Flow

 Payment for order flow was pioneered in the 1980s by Bernie Madoff, who later pleaded guilty to running the largest Ponzi scheme in U.S. history.

 Critics argue retail investors get a poor deal from PFOF.
 Since market makers and brokerages are only required to provide “best execution” and not necessarily the “best possible price,” firms can make trades that are profitable for themselves but not necessarily in the best interest of individual investors.
-Former U.S. Senator Carl Levin has been one of the most vocal critics of the practice, calling for it to be abolished as recently as January 2021.

-In 2016, the U.S. Justice Department subpoenaed market making firms for information related to the execution of retail stock trades.
+In 2016, the U.S. Department of Justice (DOJ) subpoenaed market making firms for information related to the execution of retail stock trades.
 The DOJ was looking into whether the varying speeds at which different data feeds deliver market prices made it look like retail clients were getting favorable prices, while market makers knew they actually weren’t from faster data feeds.
 A trading firm settled with regulators in 2017.

 Defenders of Payment For Order Flow

-Proponents of payment for order flow argue that both sides–the retail investors and the market makers–win from the arrangement.
+Proponents of payment for order flow argue that both sides — the retail investors and the market makers — win from the arrangement.
 Here are the ways retail customers can benefit from PFOF, according to its defenders:

 1. No Commissions: In recent years, the price of trading has collapsed and is now zero at the biggest online brokerage firms.
 While competition has been a big part of that shift, PFOF has helped bring about low trading transactions for mom-and-pop investors.
-For context, online commissions were $40 or so a trade in the 1990s.
+For context, online trading commissions were $40 or so a trade in the 1990s.

-2. Liquidity: Particularly in the options market, where there can be thousands of contracts with different strike prices and expiration dates, market makers help provide liquidity, ensuring that retail customer orders get executed in a timely manner.
+2. Liquidity: Particularly in the options market, where there can be thousands of contracts with different strike prices and expiration dates, market makers help provide trading liquidity, ensuring that retail customer orders get executed in a timely manner.